2026 NHL Playoff Bracket: How does it work?

 The NHL’s 32 teams are split into two conferences of 16 teams each, with four divisions total.
 In every division, the top three teams automatically earn playoff spots.
 After that, each conference adds two wild-card teams, which are the clubs with the best remaining records regardless of division.
 This makes eight playoff teams per conference, while the remaining teams are eliminated from postseason contention.

-2026 NHL Playoff Bracket Predictions if the season ended today
+2026 NHL Playoff Bracket if the season ended today

 EASTERN CONFERENCE